What is a Laboratory Oven / Ventilated Oven?

 Gravity convection ovens are often used to dry fine particles as these are liable to scatter with high air flow and need a more natural airflow to protect them

 Sterilising involves the removal of bacteria or microorganisms and is commonly used to sterilise laboratory equipment.
-Laboratory ovens can be used to sterilise lab equipment and glassware.
+A laboratory oven can be used to sterilise lab equipment and glassware.
 The ideal temperature needs to be at least 160°C, with contents monitored at this heat for 45 to 60 minutes.

 A slow cooling period is then required, as removing items from the oven straight away can cause them to crack, while the gradual cooling prevents potentially harmful air from entering the oven.
 The items then need to be dried using a temperature of 60°C.

-In a high temperature oven, which is also called a mechanical convection oven, an integrated fan actively moves the air inside the chamber, which results in an even temperature distribution throughout the chamber and provides rapid heat up and recovery time.
+In a laboratory oven, an integrated fan actively moves the air inside the chamber, which results in an even temperature distribution throughout the chamber and provides rapid heat up and recovery time.

 The benefits of this type of oven includes the fact that it leads to reproducible results and that there is a much faster drying process when opening the door, which means that the temperature will recover to the set temperature faster.

 Vacuum ovens, which are also known as drying ovens, are used to remove moisture from objects without cooking them.
 The heat is produced from the side walls and requires an external vacuum pump to provide a low-pressure environment which minimizes oxidation during drying.